ankheat/pharma-sales-analysis/README.md

 2. Set Up the Environment
 Make sure you have Python and Jupyter installed.
 Then install the required libraries:

-pip install pandas matplotlib seaborn plotly noteboo
+pip install pandas matplotlib seaborn plotly notebook

 3. Run the Notebook

 jupyter notebook "Pharma Sales analysis.ipynb"

 ### Future Enhancements
-Integration with a dashboard tool like Power BI or Streamlit for real-time interaction
+- Integration with a dashboard tool like Power BI or Streamlit for real-time interaction

-Building a forecasting model for seasonal sales predictions
+- Building a forecasting model for seasonal sales predictions

-Automated alert system for underperforming products or regions
+- Automated alert system for underperforming products or regions

-Deep-dive customer segmentation using clustering techniques
+- Deep-dive customer segmentation using clustering techniques

-Enhancement of pricing strategy by including competitor benchmarking
+- Enhancement of pricing strategy by including competitor benchmarking

 ### Contribution Guidelines
 Feel free to fork this project and contribute:
 Raise issues for suggestions or bugs

-Open pull requests for improvements or new features

-Please follow best practices and maintain consistent coding style
+Open pull requests for improvements or new features Please follow best practices and maintain consistent coding style

 ### License